A STORY OF MY YEARS IN

 of wrongdoing.

-they did this, they might as well have been ready to get out of the church.
-I
+to him.
+When they did this, they might as well have been ready to get out of

-for one did confront him.
-After this, I fell out of the grace of Carl Voohees
+the church.
+I for one did confront him.
+After this, I fell out of the grace of

-and his mistress (which before this time was a friend of mine).
-Jean Campbell,
+Carl Voorhees and his mistress (which before this time was a friend of mine).

-another good friend of mine, also confronted him.
-Voorhees told Jean that no
+Jean Campbell, another good friend of mine, also confronted him.
+Voorhees told

-corruption.
-The new pastor's wife "allegedly" would "give all of
+example of corruption.
+The new pastor's wife "allegedly" would

-her income" earned from her small cleaning business to the church.
+"give all of her income" earned from her small cleaning business to

 One of Voorhees' right hand men said from the pulpit that if the people